Oscar Wilde once said “Fashion is a form of ugliness so intolerable that we have to alter it every six months”.

 To find a definitive answer we’ve researched 6 different large scale SEO and marketing studies completed by authoritative sources in recent months and compiled the results.
 The studies we used are:

-Backlinko analysis of 1,000,000 search results in April 2016 correlating numerous different factors with position in the search rankings.
+Backlinko analysis of 1,000,000 search results correlating numerous different factors with position in the search rankings.

-Bright Local survey of 1,973 Local SEO professionals in November and December 2015, looking at how large a role SEO plays in their company currently and which SEO strategies are most in demand.
+Bright Local survey of 1,973 Local SEO professionals looking at how large a role SEO plays in their company currently and which SEO strategies are most in demand.

 Moz survey of over 150 marketing professionals specializing in SEO looking at how important they feel different factors are currently and how they anticipate factors changing in the future.

-Moz survey of 435 agencies and experts in April 2016 asking which link building strategies they use and which are the most effective.
+Moz survey of 435 agencies and experts asking which link building strategies they use and which are the most effective.

-Audience Bloom survey of 357 Marketers in April 2016 asking ‘What works in online marketing?’
+Audience Bloom survey of 357 Marketers asking ‘What works in online marketing?’

-Sales Force survey of over 5,000 global marketers in 2015 asking (amongst other things) how they anticipate the future of marketing looking.
+Sales Force survey of over 5,000 global marketers asking (amongst other things) how they anticipate the future of marketing looking.

 Some of the above surveys also look at recruitment, marketing spend and various other topics, however we’ve focused just on the aspects that answer that vital question – “What SEO strategy should I use to market my business?”